regolith-labs/steel-book/src/getting-started/quickstart.md

 The project includes integration tests that:

-- Initializes and verifies the counter’s initialization
+- Initializes and verifies the counter's initialization
 - Add values to the counter and verifies the addition

 You can run these tests by executing the command below: